 - Payment history

-Misunderstandings about scope or timing cause most disputes.
-Our invoice generator system keeps detailed records that help us address concerns with solid evidence.
+I’ve discovered that most disputes stem from misunderstandings about scope or timing.
+My invoice generator system maintains detailed records that help me address concerns with solid evidence.

-Finding solutions that benefit everyone guides our dispute resolution strategy.
-Client meetings help us understand their concerns and present our documentation.
-This personal approach helps us solve 85% of payment disputes without lawyers.
+Finding win-win solutions guides my dispute resolution strategy.
+I schedule face-to-face client meetings to understand their concerns and present my documentation.
+This personal approach helps me resolve 85% of payment disputes without legal intervention.

 Legal Options for Non-Payment